hkexgroup/resipy/readme.md

 To test the GUI:
 ```
-cd r2gui/gui-pyqt
+cd r2gui
-python main.py
+python ui.py
 ```
-you can then test the GUI by first setting a working directory (./api/test) and specifying a survey file (./api/test/syscalFile.csv).
+You can then test the GUI by first setting a working directory (./api/test) and specifying a survey file (./api/test/syscalFile.csv).

 Try the Jupyter Notebook